brefphp/bref/docs/deploy.md

 SAM offers a simpler configuration format.
 This is what you are using if you use Bref (the `template.yaml` file).

-The deployment process with SAM works like this:
+Deploying with SAM is done in 3 steps:

 - upload the application code to a S3 bucket
 - generate a temporary CloudFormation config (YAML file) that references the uploaded code